owenvoke/hass-bazarr/README.md

 ## Usage

 This can be configured fully via the Integrations interface.
-Click the following link to add a new Bazarr site.
+Click the following link to add a new Bazarr instance.

 [![Add Integration](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start?domain=bazarr)

-You'll need an API key from Bazarr, you can [generate one here](https://bazarr.app/user/api-tokens).
-You'll also need to know the id of the site, you can do this by browsing to the [sites](https://bazarr.app/sites) page, selecting the site you want to monitor, and copying the id from the URL.
-Alternatively, this is shown at the bottom of the settings page under the API section.

-The "Scan interval" can also be configured, this defaults to polling the API every 5 minutes.
+You'll need an API key from Bazarr, you can generate one from `Settings > General`.

 ## Change log